nribeka/facebook-stuff/README.md

 If you already have one, you can put it in the `cleaner.properties` file if you're planning to run it from the repo directly.
-Or create a new `cleaner-user.properties` properties file and put it in the same directory as the `facebook-stuff-xxx-with-dependencies.jar` file.
-The values from this properties file will override the default values in `cleaner.properties` file.
+Or create a new `cleaner.properties` properties file and put it in the same directory as the `facebook-stuff-xxx-with-dependencies.jar` file.
+The values from this properties file will override the default values in `cleaner.properties` file from the repo.

 #### Building the project
 The project is just your typical maven project.